 For that reason, companies are now implementing new solutions to improve their internal communication efforts.

 However, effective workplace communication is not easy to achieve.
-The key is to share the right content with the right employees at the right time through their preferred channels and devices.
+The real challenge is not adding more tools, but making your internal communication channels work together.
+You need to share the right content with the right employees at the right time through their preferred channels and devices.
+Otherwise, even important updates get ignored or missed entirely.

-In this blog, we will go over the list of internal communication channels to consider for your business, as well as some of their advantages and limits.
+In this blog, we will go over the list of internal communication channels to consider for your business, including where they work best and where they fall short, so you can make clearer, more confident choices.

 Related: Read our guide on the best internal communication tools and software solutions to use.